susiexia/AI_Music/README.md

 **How does this model work?**

 We will be converting the audio files into a Fourier Transformation and Fast fourier Transformation, which is a signal/function into it's fundamental frequencies.
-Moreover, we will convert the FFT into a spectogram.
-We are feeding and training the machine associated notes and instruments to visual spectrograms.
-Eventually, the machine will able to be inputted an audio file, convert it into a spectogram and identify the instrument and musical note by associating it to a similar spectogram.
+Moreover, we will convert the FFT into a spectogram image.
+We are feeding and training the machine to be able to identify the musical note and instrument to visual spectrograms.
+Eventually, the machine will take an inputted audio file, convert it into a spectogram, and identify the instrument and musical note by associating it to a similar spectogram that the machine was trained with.

 **Model Output:**